+If a memory address referencing the SS segment is in a non- canonical form.

-#GP(0) If the memory address is in a non-canonical form. n-
+If the memory address is in a non-canonical form.

-#NM CR0.EM[bit 2] or CR0.TS[bit 3] = 1.
+CR0.EM[bit 2] or CR0.TS[bit 3] = 1.

-#MF If there is a pending x87 FPU exception.
+If there is a pending x87 FPU exception.

-#PF(fault-code) If a page fault occurs.
+If a page fault occurs.

-#AC(0) If alignment checking is enabled and an unaligned memory reference is made while the current privilege level is 3.
+If alignment checking is enabled and an unaligned memory reference is made while the current privilege level is 3.

-#UD If the LOCK prefix is used.
+If the LOCK prefix is used.